ErythronDB/erythrondb-docker/README.md

 #### Build the website

+* Create the `TOMCAT_LOG` directory on the host.
+If using `Docker Desktop`, make sure `file sharing` is enabled either for the target directory or its parent
-Build the website site and start the tomcat application by executing:
+* Build the website site and start the tomcat application by executing:

 ```
 docker compose up -d web